ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-IOUS AUTHORS.]
+OUS AUTHORS.]
 1. Why all this
 loil for triumphs of an hour ?
 2. Life&#x27;s
 a short summer, man a flower ; 3. liy
 turns we catch the vital breath and die.